monarch-initiative/ontogpt/docs/index.md

 Generation of Ontologies and Knowledge Bases using GPT

-A knowledge extraction tool that uses a large language model to extract semantic information from text.
+A knowledge extraction tool that uses a large language model (LLM) to extract semantic information from text.

-This exploits the ability of ultra-LLMs such as GPT-3 to return user-defined data structures as a response.
+This exploits the ability of LLMs such as GPT-3 to return user-defined data structures as a response.

 Currently there are two different pipelines implemented: